PredictiveEcology/Require/cran-comments.md

 ## Updated release

 This is a maintenance release which fixes issues during CRAN tests.
+We now default to the user's choice of repo, only setting it when none is set (e.g., in some tests).
 See `NEWS.md` for complete list of changes.

 ## Test environments